 4. Digital marketing or Internet Marketing

 Digital marketing is a collection of channels and marketing tools in the digital environment.
-Types of digital marketing include search engines, email marketing, SEO optimization, any type of advertising on the Internet, infographics, and more.
+Types of digital marketing include search engines, email marketing, SEO optimization, any advertising on the Internet, infographics, and more.

 5. Search Engine Marketing (SEM)